 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Landlords are known for ruling over their properties with an iron fist, and that’s no joke.
-We have all heard about landlords that get a little too excited about having power.
-Sometimes, it can turn into a downright horror story worthy of the news.
+We have all heard about landlords getting too excited about having power.
+Sometimes, this turns into a horror story worthy of the news.
 There are a lot of grey areas that make people worry about the true power a landlord can hold.
 What can a landlord do during an inspection?
-Ever wonder what they can do and where the line gets drawn?
-It’s a common question among renters, so it’s good to know your rights.
-To make things easier, we’ll explain it as a list.

 However, if a landlord tries to enter your home without advanced written notice, say for a “random inspection,” the tenant has every right to refuse entry.

-According to the law, all legal tenants possess what is known as the “Right To Quiet Enjoyment.”
+According to federal law, all legal tenants possess what is known as the “Right To Quiet Enjoyment.”
 This, by definition, means “A property owner or tenant’s right to own and use their property without disturbance, including by a person with the superior title.
 Disruption of an owner or tenant’s possession or use may constitute a nuisance.

 A deed or lease may include a covenant of quiet enjoyment to insure an owner or tenant against a disturbance.”